adamjralph/protojs/README.md

         - td 'Price'with id of table-price and a class of table-price

 ### Tests
-Tests will be numerous and, for the most part unnecesary as this will be an oportunity to learn how to write simple tests.
+Tests will be numerous and, for the most part unnecesary as this will be an opportunity to learn how to write simple tests.

 ### Main program features

+The program is developed with the idea of creating a series of functions that each do only one thing and will be called from the main program function runProgram()

-The functionality of the program is initated by the addEventListener on the expenses-form HTML element which calls the function getInputData().
+The functionality of the program is initated by the addEventListener on the expenses-form HTML element which calls the function runProgram() on 'submit' when triggered by the enter button.

+runProgram calls the following helper function

+ * getInputData() - defines two variables for the input data, name and price which retrieve data via getElementById from nameInput and priceInput element Ids.
+Data is returned as an array of length two, one string (name) and one integer (price).